Nvidia Backend Process: What It Is and How to Stop It

 What is nvstreamsvc.exe and do I need it?

-It powers Nvidia’s GameStream for streaming to Shield devices or Moonlight.
-If you don’t stream games, disable it in services.msc by setting the Nvidia Streamer Service startup type to Disabled.
-We tested this change on our Windows 11 RTX 4060 system and confirmed zero impact on regular gaming.
+It powers Nvidia’s GameStream service for streaming to Shield devices and Moonlight clients.
+If you don’t stream games, disable it in services.msc by setting NVIDIA Streamer Service startup type to Disabled.
+We tested this on our Windows 11 RTX 4060 and saw zero impact on regular gaming, browser performance, or video playback.

 Does disabling Nvidia backend processes improve gaming performance?

-The improvement is minimal for most setups.
-Nvbackend.exe typically uses 15-30 MB of RAM and very little CPU when sitting idle.
-The exception is when the process triggers a game library scan during an active gaming session, which can cause noticeable hard drive activity spikes and brief frame drops on systems with slower HDDs.
-We saw this happen once during a 3-hour Cyberpunk session on a system with a 7200 RPM mechanical drive.
+The improvement is minimal on most modern setups.
+Nvbackend.exe uses 15 to 30 MB of RAM and very little CPU at idle.
+The exception is when the process kicks off a library scan mid-game, which can spike disk I/O on mechanical drives.
+We saw an 8-second stutter on a 7200 RPM HDD; the same machine on NVMe showed no disruption.

 How do I update Nvidia drivers without GeForce Experience?

-Go to nvidia.com/drivers, enter your GPU model, and download the latest driver.
-Choose Custom Install during setup and uncheck any companion software.
-This installs only the graphics driver with zero background processes.
+Go to nvidia.com/Download, enter your GPU model, and download the latest Game Ready driver.
+Choose Custom Install and uncheck the companion software.